Spider Solitaire Scoring

 Here's something interesting: the scoring system stays exactly the same whether you're playing 1 suit, 2 suits, or 4 suits.
 But your actual scores will vary wildly between difficulty levels.

-In 1-suit games, every sequence you build is automatically same-suit, so you can move stacks freely and complete the game in fewer moves.
-Scores above 1,100 are common for experienced players.
+In 1-suit games, every sequence you build is automatically same-suit, so you can move stacks more freely and often finish with fewer wasted moves.

 Don't compare scores across difficulty levels.
 A high score in 2-suit is a completely different achievement than the same number in 1-suit.